The Sound of Silence: Three Days on the Bazaruto Archipelago

 1:00 PM — Village visit

 A guided visit to a fishing village ($20-30 arranged through the lodge).
 The Tsonga families here have lived on these islands for centuries, fishing and farming.
-The cooking demonstration — fresh fish grilled over coals with coconut and cassava — was delicious and instructive.
-The local music, played on homemade instruments, was infectious.
+The cooking demonstration — fresh fish grilled over coals with coconut and cassava — is both delicious and instructive.
+The local music, played on homemade instruments, is infectious.

 This is the human side of Bazaruto that luxury travel sometimes obscures.
 The archipelago isn't just a marine park — it's someone's home.